2018 Learn to Row For FREE!

-The Learn to Row clinic will provide basic introduction to rowing and sculling, first on land and then on the lake in four person boats!
+The Learn to Row clinic will provide basic introduction to rowing and sculling, first on land and then on the lake!

 SCR is thrilled to have this opportunity to learn with our coaches and we hope you will join us.
 The clinic will last four hours at our club's home at Squam Lakes Association in Holderness.
 We welcome all rowers and wanna-be rowers aged 18 through 108 years.
 We have limited seats available for this great clinic, so you’ll want to reserve your first-come, first-fun seat by emailing firstname.lastname@example.org.

-Prepayment and preregistration are required.
-SCR cost is $75 and includes 4 hours of instruction and use of equipment.
-If you later decide to make a season-long commitment to rowing, the cost of the clinic can be deducted from the price of a yearly membership in Squam Community Rowing.
-Come learn to row with us and enjoy the fitness and friendships of this lifetime sport.
+Preregistration is required.
+Want a second try?
+Come and row for a second time for a donation to the club!
+If you later decide to make a season-long commitment to rowing, your donation can be deducted from the price of a yearly membership in Squam Community Rowing.
+Come learn to row with us and enjoy the fitness and friendships of this lifetime sport!

 Read Mary Ann Lee McGarry's experience with SCR: www.squamlakes.org/news/learning-row-learning-write

 *Can't make this date or the session is full?
 Propose another date and time!